 One recent example of this transition that sent shockwaves worldwide was Tesla’s CEO, Elon Musk, being ousted as chairman to settle a lawsuit.
 Another example is Boeing’s CEO’s departure as chairperson.
-But why does CEO duality become increasingly rare, and should you separate these positions?
+However, why is CEO duality becoming increasingly rarer, and should you separate these positions?

-This time, we shed light on the risks of CEO duality and the benefits of splitting the two positions for the board of directors.
-Keep reading to discover the difference between ceo and chairman of the board.
+We shed light on the risks of CEO duality and the benefits of splitting the two positions for the board of directors.
+Keep reading to discover how board portal software simplifies corporate governance.

 CEO vs. chairman: the definition

 According to Indeed, many small businesses and nonprofit organizations also have CEO-chairman duality.
-Many chairpersons have similar responsibilities with CEO roles due to a small company’s size.
+Many chairpersons have similar responsibilities to CEO roles due to a small company’s size.

 However, Investopedia insists on separating the CEO and the chairperson because these are very different positions.

-CEO stands for chairman of executive officer.
-It is “the senior manager or leader of a business or other organization, such as a nonprofit or nongovernmental organization (NGO)”, according to Britannica.
+According to Britannica, it is “the senior manager or leader of a business or other organization, such as a nonprofit or nongovernmental organization (NGO)”.
 It is the highest-ranking executive.

 In contrast, a chairperson (chairwoman, chairman, or chair) is the “senior officer of a committee, board, or organization responsible for presiding over its annual general meeting”.